-New Orleans Overview
+New Orleans On a Budget

 The city's climate is humid subtropical with short and mild winters and hot and humid summers.
 Summers can be quite hot and oppressive while winters are comfortable and pleasant.
 Snow is very rare but does occasionally occur.
 Hurricanes are a significant risk in the area and the city's low elevation makes it particularly vulnerable to damage.
 It is also surrounded by water from the north, east and south.
 Hurricane Katrina devastated the city in 2005 but the city continues to rebound to this day.